Prohibition of Knowledge and Propaganda

 Oppression

-The totalitarian government, through the Firemen, a cabal that is charged with forceful enforcement of government's orders, mainly destroying all materials pertaining to literature.
+The totalitarian government, through the Firemen, is a cabal that is charged with forceful enforcement of the government's orders, mainly destroying all literature materials.
 The citizens virtually have no rights because the Firemen terrorize them at any time to search them or their places of residence without any warrant at a time of their choosing, confiscate, and burn any books they find.
-Surprisingly, the citizens have no say despite all the oppressive tendencies they are subjected to by their own government.
+Surprisingly, the citizens have no say despite all the oppressive tendencies they are subjected to by their government.
 Those who refuse to adhere to the government's repressive orders, such as Clarisse, are raided and tortured by Firemen.
 For them, the only way they can experience some freedom is when they hide in the forest where the government cannot see what they are doing.
 That the government commits every kind of atrocity on its citizens and does everything to ensure the citizens remain ignorant demonstrates how oppressive this system is.